 Non-salaried core faculty follow the same dossier guidelines and timelines as COM salaried core faculty.
 Dossier packets are to be emailed to the department directly.

-- Criteria for Regular Tenure and Tenure-Track Faculty (Effective Starting 2026-2027 Academic Year)
+- Tenure and Tenure-Track Promotion Criteria (Effective Starting 2026-2027 Academic Year)

-- Criteria for Regular & Clinical Track Non-Tenure Earning Faculty (Effective Starting 2026-2027 Academic Year)
+- Non-Clinical and Clinical Track Non-Tenure Earning Promotion Criteria (Effective Starting 2026-2027 Academic Year)

 Non-salaried core faculty follow the same dossier guidelines and timelines as COM salaried core faculty.
 Dossier packets are to be emailed to the department directly.